dwyl/phoenix-chat-example/presence.md

 By using Presence,
 we can show *which processes*
-are actively connected to the channel and show it to the user!
+are actively connected to the channel and show it to the person!

 It isn't as difficult as you may think.
 Let's do it! 🏃‍♂️